 Students who would like to withdraw or take a leave of absence must complete the appropriate form, available on The HUB website.
 If a student goes on leave of absence after accepting an internship offer, they must notify the company of their current academic status.
-The student must provide documentation that the company has been properly notified to the INI AAO and Career Services staff prior to going on leave of absence.
+The student must provide documentation that the company has been properly notified to the INI Academic and Student Services team and Career Services staff prior to going on leave of absence.